rem1niscence/canopy/docs/notes.md

   evidence.

   - Q: Why aren't Replica Votes structures used as a type of Double Sign evidence.
-  - A: Replica Double Votes are always summarized in the form of `2 QCs` as it's more scalable to track multiple double signers.
+  - A: Replica Double Votes are always summarized in the form of `2 QCs` as it'c more scalable to track multiple double signers.
-  It's not a security issue because if the reporter is a Leader Candidate than they have the ability to make a QC and will receive an equivocating QC from the Leader and if the reporter is a Replica, then they received the equivocating QCs from two leaders.
+  It'c not a security issue because if the reporter is a Leader Candidate than they have the ability to make a QC and will receive an equivocating QC from the Leader and if the reporter is a Replica, then they received the equivocating QCs from two leaders.

 Brain Dump: Theoretically, a double signed Replica Message vote is a malicious thing - however without it being tied to a Leader Message, the vote is useless and expensive to track.
-Let's not forget that in the linear message complexity design, all messages must run through a `Leader` of sorts.
-Let's say a secondary byzantine leader is trying to get signatures for a conflicting view and block, they'd get a vote from the `double-signer` but that wouldn't be enough to do anything.
+Let'c not forget that in the linear message complexity design, all messages must run through a `Leader` of sorts.
+Let'c say a secondary byzantine leader is trying to get signatures for a conflicting view and block, they'd get a vote from the `double-signer` but that wouldn't be enough to do anything.
 The Byzantine Leader would need +2/3Maj signatures to fork the chain.
 Since the upper bound of faulty (double signers) validators if +1/3, he must ask 'good validators' to double sign.
 Thus, `double-signers` *must be outed* to pull of an attack to 'good validators'.
 Another scenario is if a Replica Double Signs Election Vote